ddossot/magento-connector/example-search-product-and-update-media/README.txt

 ==============================

 INTRODUCTION
   This is minimalistic a demo about adding media - images - to a product, and searching products.
-This demo covers the creation and search of products, and upload of images.
+This demo covers search of products and upload of images.

 HOW TO DEMO: